elsayedelmandoh/LSI-LaBSE-semantic-search-widebot/README.md

 ## Introduction

 This project aims to develop a semantic search pipeline for extracting relevant keywords from English articles and evaluating different models for text similarity.
-The primary focus is to compare traditional NLP methods with deep learning models to determine which provides the best performance in retrieving relevant information.
+The LSI machine learning model achieved a Mean Average Precision (MAP) of 87%.
+Additionally, a pretrained deep learning model (LaBSE) was utilized for comparison.

 ## Data Description